 Employment may begin once

-All students on OPT are required to update any changes in address, or employment (including any changes in location of employment) using the OPT Update Form on Truview.
+All students on OPT are required to update any changes in address, or employment (including any changes in location of employment) by accessing the OPT Update Form on Truview.
 It can be accessed by logging into Truview, going to the Student Tab, clicking on the Registration Tab, and selecting the F-1 Student Forms link.

 Students are advised not to travel outside the US while they are waiting for employment authorization.
 Regulations state that students may return to the US “to resume employment.”
 Some students might encounter difficulties re-entering the US if they have graduated and are trying to return to the US without an EAD card.
 Once a student has an EAD card, we suggest that they travel with a letter from their employer confirming that they will resume employment.

-OPT students are expected to be employed in their field of study during OPT, and are required to submit employer information to the ISAO.
+OPT students are expected to be employed in their field of study during OPT, and are required to submit employer information to the CIS.
 The maximum period of unemployment is 90 days (STEM extensions provide an additional 30 days).

 It is recommended that OPT students keep documentation of all employment.
 In the future, students may be asked to provide proof that their employment during OPT was in their field of study.

-Specifically, students should maintain evidence — for each job — of the position held, proof of the duration of that position, the job title, contact information for the supervisor or manager, and description of the work
+Specifically, students should maintain evidence — for each job — of the position held, proof of the duration of that position, the job title, contact information for the supervisor or manager, and description of the work.